grassroot-software/grassroot_curriculum/foundations/installations/installation_overview.md

 The first step for building any website is having the right tools.
 For us, that means setting up a development environment for writing good code.

 Many online development courses use in-browser code editors or "sandboxes," which give you the tools and programs needed to accomplish the task at hand and nothing else.
-You'll use some of these sandboxes throughout the early stages of The Odin Project since they're great for getting started quickly.
+You'll use some of these sandboxes throughout the early stages of The Grassroot Project since they're great for getting started quickly.
 However, the best way to set yourself up for long-term success is to operate in a real development environment.

 We won't lie to you: installing packages, editors, and even entire operating systems can be very frustrating.
 However, having the experience of setting up a development environment to run the code you'll write is an invaluable, real-world skill you'll carry with you for the rest of your career.